HAVE you ever tried to follow a recipe that specifically calls for kosher salt? And then you realized you can’t find it in any store?

 1 teaspoon Diamond Crystal Salt = 1/2 teaspoon table salt3

 - More than ever, taste as you add salt!

 - Try to live with the fact that because the salt’s texture is too fine, it will always stick to your fingers and will not be so nice to pick up.

 In short: “Can I use regular salt instead of kosher salt?”
 Yes, as long as it’s iodine-free and you use less.

 Want to know more about salt?
 Read Gil Marks’ entry on salt in his “Encyclopedia of Jewish Food”

 This page depends on wonderful people like you:

 Share if you care!

 - David Lebovitz blogs about my favorite salt of all Fleur de sel de Guérande .

-- Judy Rodgers, in her Zuni Café Cookbook, gives valuable insights in her choices of salt.
-The medium grade she used is between "coarse" and "fine," sold in a bulk bin and simply labeled "sea salt."
+- Judy Rodgers, in her Zuni Café Cookbook, gives valuable insights into her choices of salt.
+The medium grade she used is between “coarse” and “fine,” sold in a bulk bin and simply labeled “sea salt.”